 Laundry Room - 3% of residential home fires

 Three percent of all residential house fires start in the laundry room.
 The dryer lint is the most common cause of fires in laundry rooms.
 The vents and filters all need to be cleaned regularly.
 Stop the dryer when it starts to overheat.

 Outdoor fires - 3% of residential home fires

 Outdoor fires start from porches, grills and bonfire spots.
 These fires spread to the house when you don't put them out immediately.
 After enjoying a barbecue or fireworks outside, put out all fires before you retreat to the house.
 Not only will being careful with fireworks help prevent the risk of a house fire, but it will also ensure the safety of those around it.
 According to an article from the Insurance Journal, at least eight people passed due to a firework's mishap in 2017, and 12,900 were injured.

 Perhaps the attics are the last place you would expect an inferno to start.
 Well, according to data from the fire department, that line of thinking is wrong.
 Usually, the leading cause of attic fires is faulty electrical wiring.

 So, how common are house fires?
 An estimated 358,500 home fires occur every year.
 50% of these fires start in the kitchen, 7% begin in the bedroom, and 6% are chimney fires, 4% of all residential home fires start in the living room, while 3% start from the laundry room.
 A small percentage (3%) of home fires start from the outdoors while 10,000 cases of all yearly home fire incidences start from the attics.
-In order to prevent a house fire from happening, it’s important to take all of the preventive measures outlined in this article to keep your home and family safe.
+In order to prevent a house fire from happening, it’s important to take all the preventive measures outlined to keep your home and family safe.